- Clerk Name: Stuart Pringle

-Nick is skilled in appellate advocacy having appeared in 32 appeals before the Court of Appeal (Criminal Division), namely 10 appeals against conviction and 22 appeals against sentence.
+Nick has a wealth of experience in appellate advocacy having appeared in dozens of appeals before the Court of Appeal (Criminal Division) against both conviction and sentence.

 Add this expertise to your shortlist